vishalvijaynair/vishalvijaynair/README.md

 #### About Me

 - 🌱 I'm currently studying Computer Science and Engineering .
-- 🔍 I'm interested in Machine Learning and Cybersecurity.
+- 🔍 I'm interested in Android Development and Cybersecurity.
-- 💡 I'm fascinated by emerging technologies like AI and DLT
+- 💡 I'm fascinated by emerging technologies like LLM and LAM
 - 🚀 I'm on a journey to become a skilled and aspiring software engineer.